 The Committee approves all grants of equity compensation, including performance shares, stock options and restricted stock, to executive officers of the Company, as defined in Section 16 of the Exchange Act.
 All elements of executive officer compensation are reviewed by the Committee annually at its October meeting.
 Generally, the Company's awards of performance shares, stock options and restricted stock are made at that meeting, but may be made at other meetings of the Committee.
 The Committee meeting date, or the next business day if the meeting falls on a non-business day, is the grant date for stock option, performance share and restricted stock awards.
 The Company may also make awards of stock options in connection with acquisitions or promotions, or for retention purposes.
-Under the Company's stock option plans, the Committee may delegate to the Company's CEO the authority to grant stock option 16 of the Exchange Act.
+Under the Company's stock option plans, the Committee may delegate to the Company's CEO the authority to grant stock options to any employees of the Company other than executive officers of the Company as that term is defined in Section 16 of the Exchange Act.
 The Committee has exercised this authority and delegated to the CEO the ability to make stock option grants in connection with retention and acquisitions, which he uses on an infrequent basis.
 This delegation of authority does not extend to executive officers or other officers who are subject to the Company's trading blackout policy.